-Students and parents alike will love this fun fact: the average post-graduate debt for University of Main at Fort Kent students is less than $10,000.
-In fact, a recent study shows that graduate of UMFK programs have the least amount of student debt than any other public university in the nation.
+Students and parents alike will love this fun fact: the average post-graduate debt for the University of Maine at Fort Kent students is less than $10,000.
+In fact, a recent study shows that graduates of UMFK programs have the least amount of student debt than any other public university in the nation.
 However, its affordability isn’t the only enticing feature of UMFK.
 The school is situated in a rural community, complete with beautiful outdoor views and access to activities across two countries: the US and Canada.
 Students can choose between degrees like Biology, Business Management, Cybersecurity, Nursing, and Education.
 Unique concentrations include Park Ranger, Wildlife Conservation Professional, Forest Management, Zoology, and Ecology.
 Combined with a nationally recognized collegiate sports department and a robust campus life, UMFK is a unique and affordable option for a small college experience.

 Net Price: $11,686

 Blue Mountain College, a Christian Liberal Arts higher learning institution originally founded as a women’s college, is now a fully co-educational university.
 Enrolled students can pursue undergraduate degrees in areas like Chemistry, Christian Ministry, Sport Ministry, Education, Physics, Worship Leadership, and Theatre.
 Two graduate degrees are available in Master of Education in Literacy or Elementary Education.
 In addition, students can pursue one of two fully online programs in Psychology and Business Administration.
 With 6 starts dates per year, all online classes only last 8 weeks, which makes for an accelerated, flexible education.
 Blue Mountain College is accredited by the Southern Association of Colleges and Schools Commission on Colleges.

 #26 The University of Virginia’s College at Wise